Cebeerre/pysecuritas/README.md

                         Your country (UPPERCASE): ES, IT, FR, GB, PT ...
   -l LANGUAGE, --language LANGUAGE
                         Your language (lowercase): es, it, fr, en, pt ...
+  -s SENSOR, --sensor SENSOR
+                        The sensor ID (to take a picture using IMG)
 ```

 Example: